Aluminum industry body asks U.S. authorities to probe China exports

 “Such actions create an unlevel playing field for aluminum producers in North America and around the world, and lead to distortions in the marketplace that have ripple effects across the entire industry,” Johnson wrote.

-The letter marks the body’s strongest official condemnation yet of China’s exports to the United States, which have contributed to a decline in the U.S. Midwest premium, paid on top of the futures price on the London Metal Exchange for physical delivery, of 70 percent so far this year.
+The letter marks the body’s strongest official condemnation yet of China’s exports to the United States, which have contributed to a decline in the U.S. Midwest premium AL-PREM, paid on top of the futures price on the London Metal Exchange for physical delivery, of 70 percent so far this year.